|Nagahama, Shiga (長浜市; Nagahama-shi)|

 |Odani Castle||Kohoku Waterfowl Park||Sugatani Onsen Spa||Hayasaki Naiko Biotope|

-The Kohoku area is accessible from Kawake Station on the JR Hokuriku Line.
+The Kohoku area is accessible from Kawake Station on the JR Hokuriku Line or by bicycle along the lakeshore road.

 - Odani Castle - Odani Castle was originally built in 1524 atop Mt.
 Odani (495 m).
 The Azai clan called it home for three generations until they were defeated by Oda Nobunaga who bestowed the castle to Hashiba (Toyotomi) Hideyoshi.
 However, Toyotomi built and occupied a castle in Nagahama, abandoning Odani.
 No buildings have survived, but there are many rock walls and foundations remaining.
 Odani Castle is most famous for Azai Nagamasa and wife Ichi (Oichi) who was Oda Nobunaga's younger sister.
 They had three daughters (Chacha, Hatsu, and Go) who went on to marry famous men, especially Go who married Tokugawa Hidetada and gave birth to Iemitsu, the third Tokugawa shogun.
 They have been depicted in the NHK Taiga Drama, Go--Himetachi no Sengoku in 2011.
 Map